Trump could be indicted soon in Georgia. Here's a look at that investigation | Politics

 Giuliani last week conceded that statements he made about the two election workers were false.

-In a bizarre episode detailed by prosecutors in court filings, a woman travelled from Chicago to Georgia and met with Freeman on January 4, 2021.
+In a bizarre episode detailed by prosecutors in court filings, a woman traveled from Chicago to Georgia and met with Freeman on Jan.
+4, 2021.
 The woman initially said she wanted to help Freeman but then warned that Freeman could go to prison and tried to pressure her into falsely confessing to committing election fraud, prosecutors wrote in court filings last year.

 Two other men who have been active in efforts to question the 2020 election results also visited Coffee County later that month and spent hours inside.

-US ATTORNEY RESIGNATION Attorney BJay Pak, the top federal prosecutor in Atlanta, abruptly resigned two days after Trump called Raffensperger and a day after a recording of that call was made public.
-During that conversation, Trump called Pak a “never-Trumper”, implying that he didn't support the president.
+US ATTORNEY RESIGNATION US Attorney BJay Pak, the top federal prosecutor in Atlanta, abruptly resigned two days after Trump called Raffensperger and a day after a recording of that call was made public.
+During that conversation, Trump called Pak a "never-Trumper," implying that he didn't support the president.

 In December 2020, then-US Attorney General William Barr asked Pak to investigate allegations by Giuliani and other Trump allies of widespread election fraud.
 Pak, who had been appointed by Trump in 2017, reported back that he had found no evidence of such fraud.